-weaknesses, the Independent Electoral and Boundaries Commission (IEBC) set up a new voter registration process, using biometric voter registration equipment.
+The former Kenyan EMB, the Election Commission of Kenya (ECK), was primarily responsible for the flaws in the 2007 general elections (Independent Review Commission 2008: 10).
+These flaws have contributed to triggering large-scale election-related violence.
+In particular, the Kriegler Commission cited the voter register as being defective to such an extent that it alone 'impaired the integrity of the election results' (Independent Review Commission [Kriegler Commission] 2008: 8).
+To address previous weaknesses, the IEBC set up a new voter registration process, using biometric voter registration equipment.
 To enhance public confidence in the process, the IEBC invited electoral observation organizations to observe the voter registration processes.
-Among others, the European Union (EU), the Carter Center and the East African Community (EAC) accredited long-term observers (LTOs) to observe biometric voter registration.
-Before the deployment of LTOs, accredited organizations conducted meetings with key electoral stakeholders, including the police, civil society organizations and the donor community.
-These pre-assessment meetings allowed the EAC to 'prepare for the deployment of an election observation mission' which included 30 LTOs and 25 short-term observers (STOs).
+Among others, the European Union, the Carter Center and the East African Community (EAC) accredited long-term observers (LTOs) to observe biometric voter registration.
+Before the deployment of LTOs, accredited organizations conducted meetings with key electoral stakeholders, including the police, CSOs and the donor community.
+These pre-assessment meetings allowed the EAC to 'prepare for the deployment of an election observation mission' which included 30 LTOs and 25 short-term observers (Barasa 2012).

 During the registration period, a large number of voter registration centres will be established across the country.
 This will increase the demand for a security presence and protection.
 The main electoral actors that need protection include electoral officials, election observers, and political party nominees/candidates, as well as vulnerable and marginalized groups.
 In addition, security arrangements need to be put in place to safeguard electoral facilities, including regular or mobile voter registration centres, and registration materials and equipment while they are being transported or stored.
-In particular, security sector agencies may have to deal with 'no-go zones' where registration is not taking place because of lack of security.
+In particular, SSAs may have to deal with 'no-go zones' where registration is not taking place because of lack of security (UNDP 2009: 20).

-4.5 Establish and maintain close security coordination between different SSAs and with an EMB during the voter registration period through a joint electoral operations centre
+4.5.
+Establish and maintain close security coordination between different SSAs and with an EMB during the voter registration period through a joint electoral operations centre

-Joint electoral operations centres (JEOCs) combine military-police-civilian communications and coordination centres.
-The establishment of a JEOC may serve the purpose of enhanced collaboration between different security sector agencies that share electoral security mandates and an EMB during elections.
+Joint electoral operations centres (JEOCs) combine military-police-civilian communications and coordination centres (Fischer 2002: 25).
+The establishment of a JEOC may serve the purpose of enhanced collaboration between different SSAs that share electoral security mandates and an EMB during elections.
 These centres have been essential in the planning and implementation of electoral security strategies in post-conflict environments where security responsibilities are shared between national and international security stakeholders.
 Examples of international peacekeepers initiating the formation of JEOCs include Bosnia, Kosovo and Liberia.
 This practice may be applicable in a context where international peacekeepers are not present.